Customization Campaign Examples

 This campaign allows customers to purchase a bottle of Coke with their name on it.
 The stellar sales results speak for themselves.

 But, this technology isn’t just used by large global brands.
-Smaller brands like a niche, a local chocolate company in Melbourne, used our personalized product packaging technology to customize every gift order during for popular gifting days throughout the year.
+Smaller brands like a niche, a local chocolate company in Melbourne, used our personalized product packaging technology to customize every gift order during popular gifting days throughout the year.
 This galvanized their customer-base and led to additional publicity as well as higher-margin sales.

 Why haven’t you tried a personalization campaign?
 We’ve made it easy.